lexara-prime-ai/RENDER_CDK/README.md

 - Jobs _(Coming Soon)_

 The CDK will provide an abstraction that will make it easier to work with the Render cloud programmatically.

-### To do
-_Automate_ tests for deployed services _e.g Connecting and running queries on created database instances etc._

 # Render CDK Crate Documentation